 Besides being a danger to touch, pokeweed is a tenacious plant that needs proper removal or it can just grow right back.
-We’ve covered this topic in detail in our post on effectively removing pokeweed, so stop by to learn more.
+We’ve covered how to get rid of pokeweed on our other article, so stop by to learn more.

 Frequently Asked Questions about Pokeweed Toxicity